Omeros Is Gaining Momentum With A Diverse Pipeline

 Summary

-With a revenue generating candidate already on the market, along with multiple promising and much needed drug candidates in the pipeline, Omeros has both a good shot at becoming financially self sufficient in its pursuit of developing its products as well as reaching blockbuster sales status with OMS721 and eventually OMS906.
-With management working on multiple indications and trials for OMS721, it could be feasible to see the drug on the market within the next 2 years if all goes as planned.
+With a revenue-generating candidate already on the market, along with multiple promising and much-needed drug candidates in the pipeline, Omeros has both a good shot at becoming financially self sufficient in its pursuit of developing its products as well as reaching blockbuster sales status with OMS721 and eventually OMS906.
+With management working on multiple indications and trials for OMS721, it could be feasible to see the drug on the market within the next two years if all goes as planned.
 If the plan works out as outlined, today's market cap will be a bargain when reflected on in hindsight.
 However, I expect the stock price to have some uncertainty built around it due to the financial needs of the company and the lingering thoughts of dilution occurring any given week.
 If such an event happens and the stock price has a setback, it could be a good place to evaluate an entry position, especially if any further positive regulatory changes and discussions take place, like today's news of Trump's plans to ease drug industry regulations.

 I'll end with a comparison between biotech investing and venture capital.
 In both cases, investors are betting on a team of individuals to deliver on a promising product.
-In most cases there is no revenue being generated, and there is likely only one product being bet on for success.
+In most cases, there is no revenue being generated, and there is likely only one product being bet on for success.
 The earlier you get in, the cheaper you acquire stock for.
-However, at the end of the process, for venture capital it doesn't matter what price you got in if you invested in a winner because the upside is huge regardless.
+However, at the end of the process, for venture capital, it doesn't matter what price you got in if you invested in a winner because the upside is huge regardless.
 I view biotech in a similar way.
-If the long term upside looks great enough, the week to week price variations will matter little.
-If a drug fails, it won't matter much if you got in at $1 or $10, the stock will likely end up in penny stock land for the foreseeable future and percentage losses will be similar and independent of stock price.
-However if it succeeds, the upside is likely still multiples from your entry price.
+If the long-term upside looks great enough, the week-to-week price variations will matter little.
+If a drug fails, it won't matter much if you got in at $1 or $10, the stock will likely end up in penny stock land for the foreseeable future, and percentage losses will be similar and independent of stock price.
+However, if it succeeds, the upside is likely still multiples from your entry price.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.